 To determine the best treatment for your dog, come to Germantown Vet for skin scrapings and analysis under a microscopic.
 Some mites are difficult to identify if they’re buried deep in the skin, so clinical symptoms also help your vet make the correct diagnosis.

-Demodectic mange cases tend to be less serious, and 90 percent of them resolve spontaneously.
+Demodectic mange cases tend to be less serious, and 90% of them resolve spontaneously.
 Other times, pet owners must pursue mange treatment for their dogs, which may include:

 - Topical medication to treat localized demodectic mange